 Smith, George Albert, 1870-1951

-George Albert Smith (1870-1951) was a Mormon ecclesiastical leader in Utah, and president of the Church of Jesus Christ of Latter-day Saints.
+George Albert Smith (1870-1951) was an ecclesiastical leader for the Church of Jesus Christ of Latter-day Saints in Utah, and president of the Church of Jesus Christ of Latter-day Saints.

 Biography index, v.
 2, Z5301.B5 (d.
 1951)